 Lights on deck stairs give subtle illumination and make your deck safer after dark.

 Who says LED Christmas lights are just for the holidays?
-String lights of various colors can invoke a fun, festive atmosphere on your deck year-round.
+Hanging deck lights or string lights of various colors can invoke a fun, festive atmosphere on your deck year-round.

 If you have an outdoor grilling or cooking area, consider putting lighting underneath your work spaces to help everyone see what they’re doing.